redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 ### Ubuntu {#firewall-ubuntu}

-It is recommended that you turn off
+We recommend you turn off
 [Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) (`ufw`)
 before installation with the command: